 If you know they’re prompt, you are set because then you’ll be able to have a good conversation about that.
 That is a good point.
 If you know the prompt for the essay, focus on that a little bit and bring that up in your conversation.Share any information that you may not have had that they asked for.
 Click To Tweet

 That would be impressive too.
 What questions should they ask program faculty members either when talking to them over the phone or in person?
 What should they not say?

-If you’re asking questions that are easily found on their website, it’s a possibility of creating a negative impact on the rest of the conversation or a negative vibe that may play over into your application overall.
+If you’re asking questions that are easily found on their website, there’s a possibility of creating a negative impact on the rest of the conversation or a negative vibe that may play over into your application overall.
 Make sure you look at the website.
-Any basic information that it has on there, especially if it’s cut and dry, I will stay away from asking those types of questions.
+Any basic information that it has on there, especially if it’s cut and dry- I would stay away from asking those types of questions.

 The only times I would ask questions about some of that stuff is if they said, “It’s considered on an individual basis.”
 If they said, “PACU or ER experience is considered on an individual basis,” then that’s okay.
 If they say, “We don’t consider ER.
 We don’t consider PACU,” don’t ask if they do because it’s already on the website.
 That’s why you want to view the website.
 Don’t ask about basic requirements.
 Don’t ask for stuff that you should have researched before.
 If it’s found on their website, ask for clarification, but don’t try to convince them that they should accept or they should take a look at it.

 Sometimes we’ll see people say, “I have got ER experience, but it’s a Level I trauma center.
 We get all of this and all of that.”
 Programs are like, “I don’t accept ER experience.
 You’re not going to convince me to.
 It’s in our program.
 We don’t accept that.”
 That’s where applicants possibly get into some awkward conversations.
 To me, what makes the train off the rails is when they start trying to say, “I have this.
 Why won’t you accept this?”